NYC Access-A-Ride Accident Lawyers Helping Injury Victims Get Compensation

 - If there is no AAR vehicle in the area that can pick a client up within a reasonable amount of time, the use of a taxi or car service can be authorized by the CCA and the client can be reimbursed for that ride.
 Be sure to keep the receipt and do not give more than a 15% tip.

-- When scheduling a ride, be sure to label the ride as an “appointment” in order to let the dispatcher know that the destination needs to be arrived at a specific time.
+- When scheduling a ride, be sure to label the ride as an “appointment” in order to let the dispatcher know that the destination needs to have arrived at a specific time.

 - Also, give specific details about where to be picked up and dropped off, for example, the location of an entrance to the building if it is not at the main street address.